jbfavre/trafficserver/doc/admin-guide/files/records.config.en.rst

    :reloadable:
    :overridable:

-   The maximum number of connection retries Traffic Server can make when the origin server is not responding.
+   The maximum number of connection retries |TS| can make when the origin server is not responding.
    Each retry attempt lasts for `proxy.config.http.connect_attempts_timeout`_ seconds.
-Once the maximum number of retries is reached, the origin is marked dead.
+Once the maximum number of retries is reached, the origin is marked dead (as controlled by `proxy.config.http.connect.dead.policy`_.
 After this, the setting `proxy.config.http.connect_attempts_max_retries_dead_server`_ is used to limit the number of retry attempts to the known dead origin.

 .. ts:cv:: CONFIG proxy.config.http.connect_attempts_max_retries_dead_server INT 1
    :reloadable:
    :overridable:

-   Maximum number of connection retries Traffic Server can make while an origin is marked dead.
+   Maximum number of connection attempts |TS| can make while an origin is marked dead per request.
 Typically this value is smaller than
    `proxy.config.http.connect_attempts_max_retries`_ so an error is returned to the client faster and also to reduce the load on the dead origin.
    The timeout interval `proxy.config.http.connect_attempts_timeout`_ in seconds is used with this setting.

+.. ts:cv:: CONFIG proxy.config.http.connect.dead.policy INT 2
+   :overridable:

+   Controls what origin server connection failures contribute to marking a server dead.
+When set to 2, any connection failure during the TCP and TLS handshakes will contribute to marking the server dead.
+When set to 1, only TCP handshake failures will contribute to marking a server dead.
+   When set to 0, no connection failures will be used towards marking a server dead.

 .. ts:cv:: CONFIG proxy.config.http.server_max_connections INT 0
    :reloadable: